ArctosDB/documentation-wiki/_documentation/media.markdown

     ([DOI:10.7299/X78050Z6](http://dx.doi.org/10.7299/X78050Z6))**

-    DOIs should be (50-year-plus) permanent; they (with proper Curatorial commitment) will survive the material moving out of Arctos, the deprecation of the HTTP protocol, and other imaginable changes.
+    DOIs should be (50-year-plus) permanent; they (with proper curatorial commitment) will survive the material moving out of Arctos, the deprecation of the HTTP protocol, and other imaginable changes.
 Not all material in Arctos has a DOI, but Operators may assign DOIs by request.